 Balvin’s music is naughty, but not rude.
-His style has helped push reggaeton even further into the mainstream.
-Just as there was rock and then soft rock, salsa dura and then salsa romantica, J Balvin is the vanguard of romantic reggaeton.
+His style helped push reggaeton further into the mainstream.
+After rock came soft rock.
+After salsa dura, came salsa romántica.
+J Balvin is in the vanguard of reggaeton romántica.

 Even though he is one of the music world’s hottest stars, Balvin is happy staying in Medellín and singing in Spanish.
 As an artist who can do whatever he wants, both decisions are kind of cool.

 Balvin was a New York Fashion Week ambassador in 2017.

 J Balvin brings Colombian reggaeton to Barclays Center in Prospect Heights, Brooklyn on Wednesday, May 22, 2024.